Moving from Denmark to Sweden

 13.

-To get your post from Denmark sent to your address in Sweden, you need to contact PostNord.
+To have your mail from Denmark forwarded to your address in Sweden, you need to arrange mail forwarding through the relevant postal service provider.

 14.